luciusmagn/lambdas-and-logos/book.typ

 = Preface
 This book is for the junior or intermediate programmer, and for any other interested party.
-To be more specific, you will gain the most from this book if you fall into one or more of the following categories:
+You will gain the most from this book if you fall into one or more of the following categories:

 - You are a *university student*, or *recent graduate*.
 You were taught how to program at your school, and you have little experience writing software that interacts with the *real world*.

-- You are *self-learned*, you write practical projects, but your programming knowledge is *almost completely practical*, driven by need of those projects, and you didn't delve much into the theory of things.
+- You are *self-taught*, you build projects, and your programming knowledge is *purely practical*, learning what you need to make things work.

-- You are a *fresh junior developer*, working in a company, and you are painfully discovering that maybe there is more to software development than you thought, and you now have to grapple with writing software that goes into production, is read and critiqued by others, and has to be maintained over a long period of time, and boy, you sure as hell have no experience doing that.
+- You are a *fresh junior developer*, working in a company, and you are painfully discovering that maybe there is more to software development than you thought, and you now have to grapple with writing software that goes into production, is read and critiqued by others, and has to be maintained over a long period of time, and you likely have no experience doing that.

-- You, like me, are an eternal *pursuer of beauty and elegance* in the things you do, and you consider programming to be a creative act that can have aesthetic merits
+- You, like me, are an eternal *pursuer of beauty and elegance* in the things you do, and you consider programming to be a creative act that can have aesthetic merits.

-I think that I am getting ahead of myself with the last point, so let's take it back from the beginning.
+I am getting ahead of myself with the last point, so let's start from the beginning.

-My name is Lukáš Hozda, I am a programmer.
-I work in Braiins Systems s.r.o, starting as an Embedded SW Engineer, now a SWE Methodologist.
+My name is Lukáš Hozda, and I am a programmer.
+I work at Braiins Systems s.r.o., starting as an Embedded SW Engineer and now serving as a SWE Methodologist.
 This is a role that puts me somewhere between a software engineer, an educator/mentor, a public speaker, and a recruiter.#footnote[
     Because of the wide range of my activities, it is somewhat difficult to categorize me in the company structure.
 Right now, I am filed under HR, which lets me jokingly call myself the "most technologically competent HR in the world".
-] I first started programming when I was six or seven years old with Borland's Turbo Pascal version 5.5.
-By then, Pascal was already very much out of fashion, I was born in 2000, and got the Turbo Pascal books as discarded hand-me-downs from the library my mom works as.
+] I began programming when I was six or seven years old with Borland's Turbo Pascal version 5.5.
+By then, Pascal was already out of fashion, as I was born in 2000 and received the Turbo Pascal books as discarded hand-me-downs from the library where my mom works.

 Even before that, I apparently exhibited interest in computers and technology.
-This was to the point that a doctor has speculated that I might be addicted, and my parents should not feed my addiction.
-And it is true I was mesmerized by the sheer possibility and versatility of computers.#footnote[
+This was to the point that a doctor speculated that I might be addicted, and my parents should not feed my addiction.
+Indeed, I was mesmerized by the sheer possibility and versatility of computers.#footnote[
     Ironically, my parents' attempts to limit my computer access, and not buy me any then-current-gen electronics turned me into a MacGyver